-Lower Case Italic Letters and Words - indicate generalizations which must be replaced by actual FORTRAN syntax, as described in the text.
+Lower Case Letters and Words - indicate generalizations which must be replaced by actual FORTRAN syntax in a program, as described in the text.
 The reader may assume that once a lowercase entity is defined, it retains its meaning for the entire context of discussion.

-Example of Upper and Lower Case: The format which describes editing of integers is denoted Iw, where w is a nonzero, unsigned integer constant.
-Thus, in an actual statement, a program might contain I3 or I44.
-The format which describes editing of reals is Fw.d, where d is an unsigned integer constant.
+Example of Upper and Lower Case: The format which describes editing of integers is denoted 'lw', where w is a nonzero, unsigned integer constant.
+Thus, in an actual statement, a program might contain 13 or 144.
+The format which describes editing of reals is 'Fw.d', where d is an unsigned integer constant.
 In an actual statement, F7.4 or F22.0 are valid.
 Notice that the period, as a special character, is taken literally.

 Brackets - indicate optional items.

-Example of Brackets: A[w] indicates that either A or A12 are valid (as a means of specifying a character format).
+Example of Brackets: 'A[w]' indicates that either A or Al2 are valid (as a means of specifying a character format).